Autism Signsi-Autism

 Autism Spectrum Disorder (ASD) presents itself in varying degrees, influencing each individual differently.
 Although some individuals may exhibit more severe symptoms, many are affected by mild autism, which is termed “high-functioning” ASD.
 This article examines the symptoms of mild ASD, including relevant statistics and diverse perspectives.
 Most importantly it identifies the challenges children with mild asd may face in school.

+Autism affects approximately 1 in 54 children in the United States and 1 in 160 children globally.
+While comprehensive data on mild ASD prevalence may be limited, it is essential to recognize its complexities and the challenges faced by those affected.
 Those with mild ASD, also referred to as high-functioning autism or Asperger’s Syndrome, often display subtle symptoms, which may not be immediately noticeable.
 Although they might possess above-average intelligence, these individuals can struggle with social interactions, communication, and adapting to new environments1.
 Given the nature of the disorder, the experiences and challenges faced by individuals with mild autism can vary significantly.

-Common Mild ASD Symptoms & Examples of Difficulties
+Common Mild ASD Symptoms & Challenges

 Parents with children diagnosed with Mild Autism Spectrum Disorder (ASD) may be curious about the potential challenges their child could face at school.
 Mild ASD, often referred to as high-functioning autism, can present unique difficulties.
 Here are some examples that might help parents better understand their child’s experience at school and how they can provide support.